 A music playlist is simply a list of songs.
 By using a playlist, your music player can play many songs one after the other.
 In other words, when the first song in your music playlist is finished, the second song will start playing.
 Then when that song is finished, the next song will play etc.

-To add a music playlist to your website you need to do 2 things:
+To add a music playlist like this to your website you need to do 2 things:

-- Create a m3u file (your music playlist file)
+- Create an m3u file (your music playlist file)

 - Create your HTML file with your music code (this plays the music on the m3u file)